brianredbeard/gpget/README.md

 In short, if there is any behavior which deviates from the basic pattern of "request a URI, validate it cryptographically, and pass the data to the users desired location" the program will exit non-zero.

+## Trust

+The GPG trust model is patterened after the APPC container specification.
+Originally GPG utilized the standard keychain mechanism generally used by most PGP/GPG based utilities.
+The reality was that the actual use pattern follows much more closely to that of the CA trust model of openssl.
+The result is the ability to trust a series of signatures solely through the use of file operations and without execution of any GPG/GPG2 binary directly.